Cesferort/Cesferort/README.md

 # Hi, I'm Cesferort 👋

 I'm a programmer passionate about software and video game development.
 In addition to programming, I'm also a **content creator on YouTube**.
-You can check out my channel here: [Cesferort on YouTube](https://www.youtube.com/c/Cesferort).
+You can check out my channel here: [Cesferort on YouTube](https://www.youtube.com/c/Cesferort)

 ## Currently

 I'm currently working on:
-- Two video games.
+- Two video games
-- A free Google Chrome extension called **[SteamSight](https://github.com/Cesferort/SteamSight)**.
+- A free Google Chrome extension called **[SteamSight](https://github.com/Cesferort/SteamSight)**

 ## Awards